ArismitaM/Zense-Project/PathTrack.md

 ## 📝 Overview

 This part of the project is used to trace people's paths.
 YOLOv8 has been used for detecting people and algorithms like BotSort and ByteTrack have been used for path tracking.
+I have also used socket programming and threading while coding this.
+Threading helps maintain the video flow without causing it to pause while waiting for input, as the time taken for the input depends on the user, and there might be cases where the user does not input anything.

 [Click here](https://github.com/ArismitaM/Zense-Project/blob/main/requirements_PathTrack.txt) to get the requirements.txt file.